oceanprotocol/docs/content/concepts/metadata-did.md

 - `authentication`
 - `proof`
 - `verifiableCredential`

+In Ocean, the DDO also has:
 - `dataToken`
 - `service`
 - `credentials` - optional flag, which describes the credentials needed to access a dataset (see below)

 Asset metadata must be included as one of the objects inside the `"service"` array, with type `"metadata"`.

-#### DDO Services

-Each type of asset (dataset, algorithm, workflow, etc, ..) typically will have associated different kind of services.
-There are multiple type of services that are commonly added to all the assets:

-- metadata - describing the asset
+## DDO Service Types

+There are many possible service types for a DDO.

-- provenance - describing the asset provenance
+- `metadata` - describing the asset
-- access - describing how the asset can be downloaded
+- `access` - describing how the asset can be downloaded
-- compute - describing how the asset can be computed upon
+- `compute` - describing how the asset can be computed upon

+Each asset has a `metadata` service and at least one other service.

 Each service is distinguished by the `DDO.service.type` attribute.

-Each service has an `attributes` section where all the information related to the service is added.
-As mandatory content, the attributes section will have a `main` sub-section.
-This one is important because it must include all the mandatory information that a service has to provide.
+Each service has an `attributes` section holding the information related to the service.
+That section _must_ have a `main` sub-section, holding all the mandatory information that a service has to provide.

-A part of the `attributes.main` sub-section, other optional sub-sections can be added (like: `attributes.curation` or `attributes.extra`) depending on the service type.
+A part of the `attributes.main` sub-section, other optional sub-sections like `attributes.extra` can be added.
+These depend on the service type.

-Each service has an `cost` and `timeout` (in seconds) section describing the cost (how much datatokens needs to be transferred) and how long the sevice can be used after payment.
+Each service has a `timeout` (in seconds) section describing how long the sevice can be used after consumption is initiated.
 A timeout of 0 represents no time limit.

-Example:
+The `cost` attribute is obsolete, as of Ocean V3.
+As of V3, to consume an asset, one sends exactly 1.0 datatokens of the asset, so a `cost` is not needed.

+## DDO Service Example

+Here is an example DDO service:

 ```json
 "service": [